ddotcole/usinggithub/README.md

 ### About

-This repository is a place for describing the process I use to initalize a SSH to Github on my computer as well as basic commands used in my normal work flow.
+This repository is a place for describing the process I use to initalize SSH to Github on my computer as well as basic commands used in my normal work flow.

 ### Setting up a SSH Connection